dpdharnish/typescript_Fm/README.md

 # TypeScript Framework

 ## Overview
-This TypeScript framework is designed for automated testing of web applications.
-It utilizes the power of TypeScript along with popular testing libraries such as Jest to provide a robust testing solution for your projects.
+This TypeScript framework is designed for automated testing of Mobile applications.
+It utilizes the power of TypeScript.

 ## Features
 - **TypeScript Support**: Write tests in TypeScript for better type safety and code maintainability.